yohangglobal/research-vault/README.md

 ## Table of Contents
 0. [Setup](https://github.com/yohangglobal/research-vault/tree/main/0.%20Setup): creating your own Obsidian<>Github connection.
+	- Homepage: the main starting location for understanding the layout and topics covered within my Research Vault.
 1. [Crypto](https://github.com/yohangglobal/research-vault/tree/main/1.%20Crypto): covering Guides, DAOs, DeFi, Ecosystems, and Tools to get a user with any level of experience up to speed.
 	- Beginner Guides: educational courses and helpful guides for you to start out with.
 	- DAOs and DeFi: DAO treasuries, management frameworks, and exploring DeFi protocols.